People granted final or interim name suppression for criminal charges in New Zealand

 From the dataset Justice Statistics: People granted name suppression 2022, this data was extracted:

->

-> This data forms the table Justice - People granted name suppression, by suppression type and charge outcome 2013–2022.
+This data forms the table Justice - People granted name suppression, by suppression type and offence type 2013–2022.

->

-> Dataset originally released on:
+Dataset originally released on:

 People granted name suppression data includes information on charges and people charged with offences where name suppression was applied.